MozeBaltyk/UpOnLAN/README.md

-# UP on LAN
+# UpOnLAN.xyz

 **[Features](#features) • [Get Started](#get-started)**

-This project use Wake-on-LAN and PXEboot to automate bare-metal install in view to experiment new setup.
+This project use Wake-on-LAN and PXEboot to automate bare-metal install in view to experiment new setup, help to develop ipxe menu and test it.
 It attends to be the first milestone for a homelab.

 ## Features